jeanlucdupont/cafe-attack/README.md

 - DHCP-exhaust.py : consumes all available leases from the café’s DHCP server.
 - roguedhcp.py : responds to DHCP requests, pointing victims to our rogue DNS server.
 - Rogue DNS : rogueDNS.py intercepts DNS lookups and Redirects _ldap._tcp.dc._msdcs.<domain> to our rogue DC IP.
-- Rogue DC : rogueDC.py pretends to be a Domain Controller and captures NTLM authentication attempts if SMB signing is not enforced.
+- Rogue DC : rogueDC.py pretends to be a Domain Controller and captures NTLM authentication attempts.

-**Offline Cracking of Captured NTLM**
-- If NTLMv1: Use rainbow table attack with RainbowCrack or Hashcat.
-- If NTLMv2: Use John the Ripper or Hashcat with targeted wordlists/masks.

 **Disclaimer**
 - This project is for educational and lab use only.
 (It does not work at this stage anyway)